Retailers Respond to Texas Supreme Court Ruling on Plastic Bag Bans

 Results of Plastic Bag Bans

 Plastic bag bans work when it comes to reducing litter and improving the flow of the waste stream.
 Disposable plastic bags are very likely to end up as litter.
 This litter is unsightly and can block drainage systems, resulting in flooding and damage.
 Recycling rates for plastic bags are low, partly due to the difficulty consumers face in recycling their bags and also due to most recycling facilities choosing not to accept plastic bags.
 Plastic bag bans turn out to be the most effective solution to these problems.
 Plastic is bad for the planet.

 Benefits of Plastic Bag Bans for Retailers

 Plastic bag bans certainly take some getting used to, and consumers must get into the habit of bringing their own reusable bags.
 Retailers often experience some growing pains along with their customers when bans are first implemented.
-After adhering to a plastic bag ban becomes habit, retailers benefit given that they no longer need to supply disposable plastic bags.
+After adhering to a plastic bag ban becomes a habit, retailers benefit given that they no longer need to supply disposable plastic bags.

 Benefits of Bans for Communities

-Austin is one of the Texas cities impacted by the Texas Supreme Court reversal of plastic bag bans.
+Austin is one of the Texas cities impacted by the Texas Supreme Court’s reversal of plastic bag bans.
 Austin passed a ban back in 2013, and shortly after the court ruling, officials announced the ban was no longer effective.
 But the plastic bag ban in Austin proved to be very effective.
-A study conducted in Austin in 2015 found that fewer bags in the waste stream, when compared to other municipalities without bag bans, and a 75 percent reduction in the amount of plastic bags that ended up as litter!
+A study conducted in Austin in 2015 found fewer bags in the waste stream when compared to other municipalities without bag bans, and a 75 percent reduction in the amount of plastic bags that ended up as litter!